Apple School Manager and classroom management

 As educators incorporate modern devices like iPads into the classroom, implementing these key technologies can help:

 • Mobile Device Management (MDM) software.
-It’s crucial to enroll students and staff into classroom management software such as Jamf School or Jamf Pro.
+It’s crucial to enroll students and staff into classroom management software.
 This enables admins to assign students to a classroom so that educators can have everything ready to go before the lessons begin.

 Once in place, teachers can manage classrooms through two complementary methods: